Skip Main Navigation

 A spouse applying for a green card from abroad will attend an interview at a U.S. Embassy or consulate in their home country.
 The sponsoring spouse does not attend this interview.

 The spouse seeking a green card will then receive a visa stamp in their passport, allowing for travel to the United States.
-The USCIS Immigrant Fee ($220) must be paid online before a physical green card can be issued.
+The immigrant fee ($220) must be paid online before a physical green card can be issued.
 (USCIS recommends paying this fee before the spouse leaves for the United States.)
 The green card is typically mailed to the couple’s U.S. address within 2-3 weeks of the spouse’s arrival.

 What's next?